durgeshM-ai/Profitable-App-Profiles/README.md

 # Data Science Portfolio
-This repository contains data science projects published in the form of iPython Notebooks.
+This repository contains data science projects published in the form of iPython / R Notebooks.

 _Note: Data can be accessed under data directory._